Fairchild F8: 3870

 Around the same time that the 3859 was released, Mostek introduced their own version of a single-chip F8, the Mostek 3870.
+It sold for $9.95 in 1000 unit quantities, or at "much lower prices" for larger volumes.

 Whereas the 3859 was essentially just a single-chip 3850/3851, the 3870 was a significant advance; it ran up to 4 MHz, double that of the 3859, and required only a single +5 V power supply instead of +5 and +12.
 A much more important change was that custom ROM code was now masked onto the IC as the very last step in the process, so all of the CPUs were identical until the end of the production line.
 As a result, the mask fees were on the order of $1,000, which made it far less expensive to implement.
 The 3870 was such an advance over the original that Fairchild stopped production of the 3859 and licensed the 3870 for their own sales.
+The 3859 was officially withdrawn in 1977.

 The 3870 was modified with many sub-versions over time.
 Among the most important of these was the addition of a socket on top of the chip that allowed an EPROM to be plugged in with no other support circuitry required.
 This eliminated the need for the on-board ROM and allowed customers to produce their own ROM and eliminate the masking fees.
 Variations also included examples with more ROM or RAM or other more minor changes.